Get FREE access to pro marketing tools

 A third benefit of using an Instagram scheduling tool is that you can conveniently schedule your posts at times that you know are bound to produce the most engagement from your audience.

-This requires you to monitor the performance your posts over a period of time (a month, for example), which you can do manually or with the help of a tool like Iconsquare.
+This requires you to monitor the performance of your posts over a period of time (a month, for example), which you can do manually or with the help of a tool like Iconsquare.

 Think of AiSchedule as a perfect suite when it comes to your Instagram scheduling needs.